-HSE 101 INTRODUCTION TO HUMAN SERVICES
+HSE\ 101 INTRODUCTION TO HUMAN SERVICES 3 semester hours

 The nature and implications of human services.
 Consideration of mental health; welfare; probation and school services; and public and private social services.
+Prerequisite: Eligibility for ENG\ 101

-HSE 202 INTRODUCTION TO COUNSELING / INTERVIEWING
+HSE\ 202 INTRODUCTION TO COUNSELING / INTERVIEWING

 An introduction to the basic components of the helping relationship, exploring the unique qualities of therapeutic relationships and elements which tend to interfere with the therapeutic process.
 An opportunity to develop and practice skills necessary in the therapeutic interview.
-Prerequisites: HSE 101 with a grade of "C" or better.
+Prerequisites: HSE\ 101 OR PSY\ 111 OR RLS\ 101, with a "C" or better.

-HSE 203 THEORIES OF COUNSELING
+HSE\ 203 THEORIES OF COUNSELING

 Introduction to counseling theories and techniques as used in a variety of settings.
 The class works together as a therapeutic group and practices skills that are covered in the readings, lectures, films, and discussions.
-Prerequisites: HSE 101 with a grade of "C" or better.
+Prerequisites: HSE\ 101 with a "C" or better.

-HSE 235 PROFESSIONAL & ETHICAL ISSUES IN HUMAN SERVICES
+HSE\ 235 PROFESSIONAL & ETHICAL ISSUES IN HUMAN SERVICES

 An in-depth study of current professional issues including ethical, legal, and moral standards.
 The student will apply decision making skills and critical analysis to professional situations where standards conflict.
 Topics include: confidentiality, duty to warn, client rights, dual relationships, competence, multicultural issues, sanity, malpractice, and expert testimony.
-Prerequisite: HSE 101 with a grade of "C" or better.
+Prerequisite: HSE\ 101 with a "C" or better.

-HSE 281 HUMAN SERVICES FIELD WORK I
+HSE\ 281 HUMAN SERVICES FIELD WORK I

 Work experience in a private or public agency under the supervision of the staff of the agency and of the College.
-Employment for a minimum of 125 hours is required.
+Employment for a minimum of 180 hours is required.
 Weekly seminars to review work experiences and discuss problems and procedures.
-Prerequisite: HSE 101 with a grade of "C" or better.
+Prerequisite: HSE\ 101 with a "C" or better.

-HSE 282 HUMAN SERVICES FIELD WORK II
+HSE\ 282 HUMAN SERVICES FIELD WORK II

 Work experience in a private or public agency under the supervision of the staff of the agency and of the College.
 Employment for a minimum of 125 hours is required.
 Weekly seminars to review work experiences and discuss problems and procedures.
-Prerequisite: HSE 101 with a grade of "C" or better.
+Prerequisite: HSE\ 101 with a "C" or better.